vvvhung/Course_Project/CodeBook.md

-This file describes variable in "second_data_set.txt"\t dim =  180 563\t
+This file describes variable in "second_data_set.txt"

+dim =  180 563

 A. Column 1 is Activity name, its values are in set

 1 WALKING

 2 WALKING_UPSTAIRS

 3 WALKING_DOWNSTAIRS

 4 SITTING

 5 STANDING

 6 LAYING

-B Column 1 is subject number, its values are in set 1,..,30 C.561 column are descriptive variable in Features.txt 1 tBodyAcc-mean()-X
+B Column 1 is subject number, its values are in set 1,..,30

+C.561 column are mean of descriptive variable in Features.txt

+1 tBodyAcc-mean()-X
 2 tBodyAcc-mean()-Y
 3 tBodyAcc-mean()-Z